-Week 14 PROFESSIONAL ASSOCIATIONS, UNIONS AND POLITICS Downe-Wamboldt, B. Class preparation (1997).
-Associations or Describe the goals/mandates of unions and unions.
+Downe-Wamboldt, B. (1997).
+Associations or unions.
 C.N.A.
-Today , professional associations.
-What are the 7(2), pp 4-5. similarities and differences?
-Guest speaker from Prepare questions for guest speakers.
-RNABC and BCNU (come Class discussion with prepared questions Guest speakers from RNABC and BCNU for the guest speakers) A good source for your questions might be Nursing BC and BCNU Update in relation to what issues have been raised in the last few months.
-(BCNU Update magazines are available from the instructor).
+Today, 7(2), 4-5.
+Guest speaker from RNABC and BCNU (come with prepared questions for the guest speakers) A good source for your questions might be Nursing BC and BCNU Update in relation to what issues have been raised in the last few months.
+(BCNU Update magazines are available from the instructor)